M1rc34/docker-lighttpd/README.md

 lighttpd is a lightweight open-source web server. https://www.lighttpd.net/

-- Alpine-based, 6.2 MB
+- Alpine-based, 6.1 MB
-- logging enabled
+- logs to stdout
 - suitable for static files
 - no TLS support, suitable for reverse proxy